 MOLLY B. is a 28′ cruising cat boat with a cat yawl rig.
 She was designed and built by C.C.
 Hanley in 1927, and was one of his last design/ builds.
 Her rig is quite conservative as compared with some of the extreme racing cats with which Hanley earned his reputation.
 Hanley was a very prolific designer in his time, even producing an America’s Cup contender that was essentially an enormous cat boat.
 N. G Herreshoff reportedly once said of Hanley “he was the toughest nut I had to crack.”

 MOLLY B. is a special boat with a rich history and lots of character.
 One of her many interesting traits is the reverse rake in the stem that was signature of many of C.C Hanley’s designs.
-We have been undertaking a thorough restoration of MOLLY B. in stages since 2009.
-In this stage we will bring her nearly to completion, save only some interior joinery, trim and finish.
-Look for her on Eggemoggin Reach this summer, she’ll be hard to miss!
+MOLLY B.’s restoration took place in stages beginning in 2009, and she launched, fully restored, in the summer of 2016.
+Benjamin River remains her sailing home, so keep a look out for her on Eggemoggin Reach each summer.
+She’s hard to miss!

 (You can see some more photos of this restoration work here or at our Facebook page.)